 There is an old African tale in former times used as a universal allegory.
 There was once a flourishing pond with an environ full of animals and provided enough for all their needs.
 Strife was minimal.
 A Monitor Lizard in the pond had a big reputation for perpetrating wickedness, slander and treachery against other animals that inhabited the environs of the pond.
 The pain of others was his chief daily joy.
 His stripes, complexion, eyes and movements made him look both alien and wretched – perhaps the source of his deformed personality.
 Lying by raising reasonable doubt or obfuscating facts was the essential deception he used to harm and ruin others for no good reason at all.
 He also had gotten many animals severely punished and banished from the pond despite their innocence.
 Above all, he was a master flatterer who could easily get former victims to support him and his many schemes.
 Alas, the animals that lived by the pond accepted the Monitor Lizard’s evil ways as inevitable possibly because they dreaded him.
 Then a day of reckoning emerged.

 In the Summer of 2015, I met and briefly befriended an interesting and pretty British-Nigerian lady in London for a couple of months.
 She was a focused intellectual type and an ardent seeker of knowledge.
 She was introverted and I extraverted.
-For some inexplicable reason, we had a lot to talk about.
+For some inexplicable reason, there were many popular and unusual topics we debated for hours.
 Unexpectedly, in September 2015 she announced to me she had gotten a scholarship to study for a PhD in the USA and promised she was going to miss me.
+I was flattered.
 That was the last I saw of her and her company.
 Despite having spent so many hours talking with her about a variety of topics, we never exchanged surnames.
 It was a sincere Platonic relationship we had.